 President: Board member since 2012.
 Formerly Travel Lane County’s Director of Stakeholder Relations, Samara has been part of Nearby Nature’s family ever since the mid 1990s, when she first starting volunteering for us.
 Over the years, Samara has led nature walks, trained volunteers, helped direct school programs, and even dressed up as a Kinder Critter!
 Samara also worked as the Director of Education at the Science Factory and as the Director of Early Childhood Education at the Kauai Children’s Discovery Museum.
-She currently serves as a Willamalane representative on the advisory committee for the Whilamut Natural Area.
 Samara loves trail running, travel and exploring natural places nearby and faraway.

-Board member since 2014.
+Salmon Norgaard-Stroich Board member since 2014.
 Salmon Norgaard-Stroich has committed his life to educating others about the outdoors, ecology, and our connection to wild places.
-He currently works for the City of Eugene Outdoor Program (River House) teaching kayaking, rafting, rock climbing, skiing and biking.
+He currently works for the University of Oregon Outdoor Program as the Assistant Director, supporting students leading adventures in the outdoors.
 Salmon came to Eugene in 1996, and has a strong connection to the great rivers coming together in our town, and the many wild places close by.
 He loves to garden and spend time with his family in the outdoors.
 He believes that it is the responsibility of a city to focus on positive and healthy youth development; engaging youth with nature becomes the foundation for healthy living.
 Salmon is an avid botanist, birder and lover of watching natural forces at work in the river.

 Advisory Council Members

-Rebecca Daniels is currently the Executive Director at the Network Charter School and a volunteer at Sacred Heart Hospital.
+Rebecca Daniels Rebecca Daniels is the former Executive Director at the Network Charter School and a volunteer at Sacred Heart Hospital.
 Mother of four kids, Rebecca also has a degree in classical piano and plays the cello.
 Rebecca served on Nearby Nature’s Board from 2009-2014.